 Once you have a backup on your Mac, here is the full export process:

-- Get and open MessageHarvest Request the current Apple Silicon trial build from the trial access section.
+- Get and open MessageHarvest Download the notarized Apple Silicon build from the download section.
 Open it like any other Mac app.
 No installer, no system extensions, no admin permissions needed.

 - Import your iPhone backup MessageHarvest scans the default backup location automatically and lists any backups it finds.
 Select the one you want, click "Open," and the app reads the backup's message database.
 If the backup is encrypted, you will be prompted to enter the password you set in Finder or iTunes.
 Decryption happens entirely on your Mac.